nathanwmeyer/Assignment2/README.md

 # Assignment2
-This is the file for Assignment 2 for my programming class...
+This is the file for Assignment 2 for my programming class.